alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

 Int B is refer count from any Object in refer graph of free.

-Int C is next refer of link list of Object root that has Int A and Int B not equal.
+Int C is next refer of link list of Object.

 Int D has flag A that is traverse before in refer graph, has flag B that is in refer graph of any Object root that has Int A and Int B not equal.